 The homeownership counselor cannot be affiliated with or employed by your organization.
-You cannot steer the consumer to a particular counseling agency. (§ 1026.34(a)(5)(iii), (iv), and comments 34(a)(5)(vi)-1 and -2)
+You cannot steer the consumer to a particular counseling agency. (§ 1026.34(a)(5)(iii), (iv), and comments 34(a)(5)(vi)-1 and -2).
+The April 2015 Interpretive Rule clarifies that you may be steering, that is directing, if you insist on participating in or listening to a counseling session if such behavior results in a consumer's selection of a particular counselor.
+One way that you can comply with the anti-steering provision is if you allow a counselor to request that you not participate in or listen to the counseling.
+A counselor is also allowed to request that you participate in a counseling session or a portion of a session.
+For example, a counselor may request that you participate in part of the counseling session to provide additional information related to the loan.

-VII.
-When should the counseling take place for high-cost mortgages?
+4.6 When should the counseling take place for high-cost mortgages?

-The consumer will need to have received either the RESPA good-faith estimate or the disclosures required under § 1026.40 for HELOCs before the homeownership counseling session on the advisability of the mortgage.
-For transactions where neither the RESPA good-faith estimate or the § 1026.40 disclosure for HELOCs is provided, counseling must occur after the consumer receives the disclosures required for high-cost mortgages under §1026.32(c).
+The consumer will need to have received either the Loan Estimate required under § 1026.19 or the disclosures required under § 1026.40 for HELOCs before the homeownership counseling session on the advisability of the mortgage.
+For transactions where neither the Loan Estimate nor the § 1026.40 disclosure for HELOCs is provided, counseling must occur after the consumer receives the disclosures required for high-cost mortgages under §1026.32(c).